le-chartreux/modern-python/tutorial/project-initialization/configuration.md

 authors = [{name = "FIRSTNAME LASTNAME", email = "XXX@XXX.XXX"},]
 ```

-Now, let's add a subsection for the homepage of your project and its bug tracker.
+Next, add a subsection for the project's homepage and its bug tracker.
-These URLs will be put on the PyPI page of your project, so it's important to specify them.
+These URLs will be displayed on the PyPI page of your project, so it's important to provide them.
-If you don't use [GitHub](https://github.com/) (or any other similar tool), don't put this section.
+If you are not using [GitHub](https://github.com/) (or a similar platform), you can omit this section.

 ```toml
 [project.urls]